Chapli Kabab – Best Peshawari Kabab

 The meat mixture is shaped into flat, round patties that are larger and thinner compared to traditional kababs.
 These patties are then either deep-fried or grilled, resulting in a crispy exterior and juicy, flavorful interior.
 The distinctive charred and crispy texture of Chapli Kababs sets them apart from other types of kababs.

-Chapli Kabab is often served with naan or Afghan bread, along with yogurt sauce (raita), fresh salad, and sometimes pickles or chutney.
 They are a popular street food not just in Khyber Pakhtunkhwa, but all over Pakistan, enjoyed for their bold and aromatic flavors.

-How To Make Chapli Kabab (Stepwise Pictures)
+How To Make Chapli Kabab (Step-By-Step Process With Pictures)

 1. Start by mincing the meat using a mincer or use ready-made keema (ground beef).
 Ensure to drain all excess water from the minced meat because it shouldn’t be watery.
 The ideal fat to meat ratio should be 80:20 for a juicy and flavorful result.